We know you are itching to get into your room in the residence halls! But what should you bring to live on campus? See our handy infographic.

 - Study light: CFL bulbs or LED lights only.

-- Dishes: Silverware, cups, plates, bowls, glasses, dish soap, dish towel, paper towels, etc. Every student will receive a refillable drinking vessel when they arrive in their room.
+- Dishes: Silverware, cups, plates, bowls, glasses, dish soap, dish towel, paper towels, etc.

 - Power strips: Power strips are used instead of extension cords.
 The power strip must be rated for a maximum of 15 amps and 1875 watts and have a built-in circuit breaker.